• Skip to primary navigation

 What now?
 I've tested positive on a drug test

 Drug screening is a large part of employment in many communities.
-In states where it’s allowed, employers use drug testing as a way to minimize liability risks.
+In states where it’s allowed, employers see passing a drug test as a way to minimize liability risks.
 Having an employee on the clock who’s under the influence puts everyone else at risk.
 If you’ve failed a random drug test at work, you may need to make key decisions about your options.
 Depending on state laws and employer rules, you may lose your job.
 However, entering treatment may help.

-FHE Health provides immediate help for those who need it.
+FHE Health provides immediate help for those who need it, especially if you have a positive test result.
 You have rights when it comes to getting medical care, and, in some cases, filing for medical leave protection can give you the immediate support you need.

-Can Your Employer Fire You for a Failed Drug Test?
+Can Your Employer Fire You for Positive Drug Test Results?

 Most often, companies have specific tests an employee must take if a drug test failure occurs, in accordance with state law.
 In some states, employment is at will, which means the employer can elect to terminate employment for that individual if he or she fails to meet standards set forth earlier.
 In other states, laws may not allow drug screening by private employers.